Clannad (video game): Anime

 The two anime series and film DVDs have shown consistent high sales figures.
 The first anime limited edition DVD ranked third for the week of December 19 and December 25, 2007.
 The second through fifth limited edition DVDs all ranked first during their first week of sales, while the sixth limited edition DVD volume was ranked fourth for the week of May 21 and May 27, 2008.
 The seventh and eighth limited edition DVD volumes both ranked first during their first week of sales.
 The third limited edition DVD ranked sixth for the most anime DVDs sold between December 2007 and November 2008.
-A Blu-ray Disc box set of Clannad ranked third for the week of April 26 and May 2, 2010, and ranked again at 13 the following week.
+A Blu-ray box set of Clannad ranked third for the week of April 26 and May 2, 2010, and ranked again at 13 the following week.
 The special edition film DVD first ranked at number three during its first week of sales, and dropped down to number 10 the following week.

 The first limited edition DVD for Clannad After Story ranked second during its first week of sales selling 17,521 units.
 The second through fourth limited edition DVDs for Clannad After Story ranked first during their first week of sales each selling over 16,000 units each.
 The fifth through seventh limited edition DVDs for Clannad After Story ranked first during their first week of sales selling over 14,000 units each.
 The eighth limited edition DVD for Clannad After Story ranked second during its first week of sales selling over 19,800 units.
-The sixth limited edition DVD volume ranked again the week of May 11 and May 17, 2009 at number three for anime DVDs.
-The seventh limited edition DVD volume ranked again the week of June 8 and June 14, 2009 at number six for anime DVDs.
-The eighth limited edition DVD volume ranked again the week of July 6 and July 12, 2009 at number five for anime DVDs.
+The sixth limited edition DVD volume ranked again the week of May 11 and May 17, 2009, at number three for anime DVDs.
+The seventh limited edition DVD volume ranked again the week of June 8 and June 14, 2009, at number six for anime DVDs.
+The eighth limited edition DVD volume ranked again the week of July 6 and July 12, 2009, at number five for anime DVDs.